XDCFoundation/XDC3Swift/README.md

 }
 ```

-For increaseAllowance and decreaseAllowance we need an instance of XRC20 and private key of owner:
+# For increaseAllowance and decreaseAllowance we need an instance of XRC20 and private key of owner:

-decreaseAllowance(XifninAccount account, address token, address owner, address spender, uint256 subtractedValue)
+increaseAllowance(XifninAccount account, address token, address owner, address spender, uint256 subtractedValue)
-Automically decreases the allowance granted to spender by the caller.
+Automically increases the allowance granted to spender by the caller.

 This is an alternative to approve.